 Functionize collects test case data during test creation and execution for the purposes of self healing.
-Machine Learning (ML) Engine is a self healing selection engine.
-This is the root of ML Deep Analysis.
+Our Machine Learning (ML) Engine is a self healing selection engine, this is the root of ML Deep Analysis.

 - In Architect, toggle ADV to ON.